Recycle water and save money for your wash bay

 • Wash bays should be sized to facilitate the washing of a shipping container.

-• To prevent ground water contamination through seepage, the surface of a wash bay in quarantine service must be impervious to liquids.
+• The surface of a wash bay in quarantine service must be impervious to liquids to prevent groundwater contamination through seepage.

 • Operating instructions should ensure that the wash bay is washed down at the end of each day.